Transient 2D IR spectroscopy and multiscale simulations reveal vibrational couplings in the Cyanobacteriochrome Slr1393-g3: Materials and Methods

 \subsection{IR Spectroscopy}

-The setup used for all IR experiments was described elsewhere in detail.\cite{Hamm2021} Briefly, a commercial 100~kHz laser system (Amplitude) and optical parameteric amplifier (FastLite) were used to generate fs mid-IR pulses.
+All IR experiments were performed with the same experimental setup.\cite{Hamm2021} A commercial 100~kHz laser system (Amplitude) and optical parameteric amplifier (FastLite) were used to generate fs mid-IR pulses.
 The IR pulses were split into pump, probe and reference beams, the latter two of which were passed through the sample cuvette separated by roughly 1~mm, and then imaged onto the entrance slit of a spectrograph that was equipped with a 2x32-element MCT array detection and single-shot ADC electronics at 100~kHz.\cite{Farrell2020} In most experiments, the enhanced referencing scheme introduced in Ref.~\onlinecite{Feng2017} has been applied.

 For transient 1D~IR spectroscopy, the IR pump pulses were blocked, while green actinic pulses were derived from a Nd:YAG laser (AO-S-532, CNI, Changchun, China, pulse duration ca. 40~ns) that was electronically synchronized to the 100 kHz probe light.
 Transient 1D~IR spectra were recorded in a vis-pump-IR-multiprobe scheme.\cite{Greetham2016,Hamm2021,Jankovic2021b,Buhrke2021} The green pump pulse energy was 17~\textmu\text{J} and the polarization was set to magic angle relative the probe beam to suppress orientational effects.
+The spot size of the pump beam was 180 \textmu{m} FWHM and the excitation density 670 J/m$^2$.
+A baseline correction was employed to account for heating effects in the sample by using the kinetic trace at 1770~cm$^{-1}$ that is largely free of vibrational signals (details are given in supplementary note 1).

-For stationary 2D~IR spectroscopy, the actinic pump pulse was blocked, while a pair of IR pump pulses generated in a pulse shaper (PhaseTech) were imaged onto the sample.\cite{Middleton2010} We used 4-state phase cycling to suppress scattering and strong undersampling in a rotating frame to minimize the number of laser shots (down to 168) needed to measure a complete 2D~IR spectrum.
+For stationary 2D~IR spectroscopy, the actinic pump pulse was blocked, while a pair of IR pump pulses generated in a pulse shaper (PhaseTech) were imaged onto the sample.\cite{Middleton2010} We used 4-state phase cycling\cite{Shim2009a} to suppress scattering and strong undersampling in a rotating frame to minimize the number of laser shots (down to 168) needed to measure a complete 2D~IR spectrum.
 The waiting time between pump pulses and probe pulse was set to 200~fs.

 Finally, for transient 2D~IR spectroscopy, both the IR-pump pulse pair as well as the actinic pump were imaged onto the sample.
 We used an interleaved sampling of 2D~IR and actinic pump delays, as introduced in Ref.~\onlinecite{Hamm2021}, which allowed us to generate a sequence of transient 2D~IR spectra by proper reshuffling the data, each separated by 10~\textmu\text{s}.
 The transient 2D~IR spectra were binned on a logarithmic time-scale with 10 time points per decade, rendering the signal-noise ratio at later delay times better than at earlier times since more transient 2D~IR spectra enter a bin.